Naitry/ComNetsProtocol/README.md

-The project is a basic python implementation of a tcp socket It requires nothing other than python 3.x
+The project is a basic python implementation of a tcp socket It requires nothing other than python 3.x to run the python version of the server

 ## Server
 The server can be ran from the command line with: